mangoez/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 - They often offer their solutions to customers on AWS Marketplace.
 - They have the ability to create products with deep integration with AWS.
 - Technology Partners often increase their compatibility with AWS through the APN Navigate program.
+- Can help the company plan and conduct the migration

 ## AWS Partner Network (APN) Consulting Partners